 Jackie has a long history of counseling, working with children in The Department of Juvenile Justice and with young adults working on non-traditional degree programs at Spartanburg Community College.
 Then, for over 20 years, Jackie worked as a Professional School Counselor for elementary students and families in Spartanburg County.

-After years of counseling students, Jackie had a strong desire to incorporate her Christian faith into her counseling practice, so she enrolled in Liberty University and completed graduate coursework to become a Licensed Professional Counselor and received her LPC Associate’s license 2021.
+After years of counseling students, Jackie had a strong desire to incorporate her Christian faith into her counseling practice, so she enrolled in Liberty University and completed graduate coursework to become a Licensed Professional Counselor.

 Jackie has been married to her husband for over 35 years and has two adult children.
 The matriarch of the family, Jackie’s 80+ year old mother, is an “inspiration of positivity” to all and has had a huge impact on Jackie’s love and care for others.
 Jackie and her husband have spent their lives actively engaged in their local church serving in various ministries.
 In Jackie’s own words, “I am passionate about helping people.
 With God’s guidance I seek to help people gain insight into their struggles while empowering them with tools and strategies to live purposefully and productively”